Skip to content

 • Blemishes: BHA, tea tree, propolis

-• Dark spots: Vitamin C, niacinamide, arbutin
+• Pigmentation: Vitamin C, niacinamide, arbutin

 • Dryness/barrier: Hyaluronic acid, ceramides, panthenol